empow/logstash-parsers/README.md

 6. Community to share and keep up-to-date plugins

-<u>Note</u>: the plugins are based on log samples and vendors’ documentation.
+**Note**: the plugins are based on log samples and vendors’ documentation.
 We are continuously updating and enriching the plugins.
 We encourage you to share examples and enhancements to improve the plugins and to keep them up-to-date with latest product versions.
 Please contact us at support@empow.co for and questions or updates.

 ## Getting Started